neoforged/Documentation/versioned_docs/version-1.21.8/networking/payload.md

 PacketDistributor.sendToAllPlayers(new MyData(...));
 ```

-See the `PacketDistributor` and `ClientPacketDistributor` classes for more implementations.
+See the `PacketDistributor` class for more implementations.

 [configuration]: configuration-tasks.md
 [sides]: ../concepts/sides.md